waltribeiro/burger-view-controller/README.md

 ## Description:

-In this assignment, I create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-I also follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+Using MySQL, Node, Express, Handlebars, an ORM - you can create a burger, add it to the menu, and devour it.
+The name buger-view-controller is because I follow the MVC design pattern.

 ## Create a MVC file structure: